alan-turing-institute/reginald/README.md

 If you only want to run a subset of the available packages then use:

 - for the Azure configuration `--extra azure`
-- for the Slack bot `--extra bot`
+- for the Slack bot and models `--extra bot`
-- for model building `--extra model`

 ####  Install the pre-commit hooks